 How much do infusions cost?
 Are they covered by health insurance?

 Ketamine treatment plans vary in cost dependent on treatment frequency.
 Unfortunately, insurance does not cover infusions, but we do have financing plans available.
-Please contact our office for more information.
+Please see our Pricing page or contact our office for more information.